We know that safe and effective fibromyalgia exercise is an

 4. Using 'RockTape' brand or other kinesiology tape around both tender point and trigger point areas of the body can help to increase oxygen flow around joints and muscles which aids in a better workout and can lessen pain after workouts.

 (This can also be used anytime of day to help circulation and oxygen flow through it’s ability to gently lift the muscle from the skin….
 And it just feels good !!)

 Detailed instructions for effective application are included with tape.
 It might be necessary to have someone help with application or receive instruction from someone familiar with kinesiology tape and it's applications.

 5. Myofascial Release of any kind is helpful at the best time that works for you.
 This can be done before OR after workouts.
-This can be done with foam rollers, bodywork done by a therapist or with some of the tools we often talk about that help to increase blood flow and release the tight fascia.
+This can be accomplished with foam rollers, bodywork done by a therapist or with some of the tools I show in videos on the facebook fitness page, Fibro Fit People.
+When used consistently, will help to increase blood flow and release the tight fascia.
 Read more about Myofascial Release here.